-About Levels of Goverment
+About Levels of Government

 How has Parliament defined Local Government?

-For example, in 1986 the Conservative Government abolished the top tier of authorities in metropolitan areas, normally Labour controlled, in 1986, arguing that they duplicated work of the lower tier borough councils.
+For example, in 1986 the Conservative Government abolished the top tier of authorities in metropolitan areas, normally Labour controlled.
+They argued that they duplicated work of the lower tier borough councils.

 In Scotland, the Scottish Parliament changed the system to the Single Transferable Vote and this is also used in Northern Ireland to ensure that the two communities there are fairly represented.

-The services that local authorities are required to provide, such as a fire brigade and child protection.
+There are services that local authorities are required to provide, such as a fire brigade and child protection.
 These are called statutory services and through the 20th century local government was gradually required to take on more of these.

 For example, in 2000, all but the smallest councils were required to move from a system of committees, in which all councillors took decisions, to either an elected mayor or a cabinet.